 Last year, a number of Year 6 children benefitted from arriving at school early to do extra reading or other important activities.
 Your Year 6 child is welcome to arrive at school at 8:45am but they must sign in at the school office and then come straight to class to be supervised by their teacher.

 Although the children are in Upper Key Stage 2, it is vitally important for them to continue to read every day at home (ideally 20 minutes or more).
 The children need to be building up their stamina in reading, not only for the upcoming SATs in May 2020, but also in preparation for their move to secondary school in September 2020.
 Discussing the content of the books both in school and at home is very important.
 Taking a short time to talk to your child about their books will help in many ways to improve their enjoyment and understanding of the texts.
-Weekly guided reading sessions will take place every Thursday on texts focused around our Combined Studies topic of World War 1.
+Weekly guided reading sessions will take place every Thursday on texts with links to The Hunger Games and dystopian futures.

 In Year 6, we still provide children with a reading record to record the books they are reading at home and in school.
 If your child is still on a coloured benchmarked book, your child should be reading their book to an appropriate adult every day where possible.
 Where children have completed the school reading system and are considered ‘free readers’, they are welcome to read to themselves at home provided that an adult is monitoring this reading, asking questions on what they have read and signing their reading record daily.
 We have a variety of books for the children to borrow from our own classroom libraries and we welcome children to bring their own books in from home to read too for pleasure at different points during the school day.